Efficiency of ANS Entropy Encoders: Preliminaries

 \section{Preliminaries}

-A \emph{letter} is an element of a finite set of integers called an \emph{alphabet}.
-We consider sequences of letters.
+A \emph{symbol} is an element of a finite set of integers called an \emph{alphabet}.
+We consider sequences of symbols.
 The sequences are also sometimes called \emph{strings}.
 Integer intervals are denoted by $[i..j] = \{k \in \mathbb{Z} \colon i\le k\le j\}$ and $[i..j) = [i..j]\setminus\{j\}$.
-Fix an alphabet $[0..\sigma)$ with $\sigma$ letters and a sequence of letters $a_1, a_2, \ldots, a_n$ from it.
-For each letter $a$, denote by $f_a$ the number of occurrences of $a$ in the sequence.
+Fix an alphabet $[0..\sigma)$ with $\sigma$ symbols and a sequence of symbols $a_1, a_2, \ldots, a_n$ from it.
+For each symbol $a$, denote by $f_a$ the number of occurrences of $a$ in the sequence.
 The number $f_a$ is called the \emph{frequency of $a$}.
 The number $f_a / n$ is the \emph{empirical probability of $a$}.
 An entropy encoder transforms this sequence into a sequence of bits that is then transmitted to a decoder.
-The encoder usually also transmits to the decoder a table of frequencies.
-However, the problem of the storage for the table is out of the scope of the present paper and we focus only on the encoding for the sequence itself implicitly assuming that both sides know the length $n$ of the sequence and the frequencies of letters.
-It is well known that any encoder in the worst case should spend at least the following number of bits for the sequence encoding (even under the assumption that the table of frequencies is known), which the entropy information theoretic lower bound~\cite{CoverThomas}:
+The encoder usually also transmits to the decoder the table of frequencies $f_a$.
+However, the problem of storage for the table is out of the scope of the present paper and we focus only on the encoding for the sequence itself implicitly assuming that both sides know the length $n$ of the sequence and the frequencies of symbols.
+The following quantity is used as an information theoretic lower bound~\cite{CoverThomas,KosarajuManzini} for the number of bits that any encoder should spend to encode some (least compressible) sequences with the given frequencies of symbols $\{f_a\}_{a\in [0..\sigma)}$ (even under the assumption that the table of frequencies $f_a$ is known):

 assuming that $f_a \log\frac{n}{f_a} = 0$ whenever $f_a = 0$.
-We call~\eqref{eq:entropy} the \emph{entropy formula} (though the empirically calculated entropy itself is this value divided by $n$).
+We call~\eqref{eq:entropy} the \emph{entropy formula} (though the empirically calculated entropy itself, i.e., the \emph{empirical entropy}, is defined as the quantity~\eqref{eq:entropy} divided by $n$).
 The difference between the number of bits produced by an encoder and the optimal number of bits from~\eqref{eq:entropy} is called a \emph{redundancy}.
 The redundancy is the primary focus of our analysis of ANS.

-For each letter $a$, denote $c_a = \sum_{a' \in [0..a)} f_{a'}$.
-Typically, encoders stores two arrays of $\sigma$ numbers $c_a$ and $f_a$ and some additional tables necessary for encoding.
+For each symbol $a$, denote $c_a = \sum_{a' \in [0..a)} f_{a'}$ (these numbers are called \emph{cumulative frequencies}).
+Typically, encoders store two arrays of $\sigma$ numbers $c_a$ and $f_a$ and some additional tables necessary for encoding.
 The ANS encoders are not an exception.